tappeddev/event_taxi/README.md

 ## Event Taxi in Flutter Apps or Angular Web Apps

-This EventBus is perfect for decoupling different layer from each other.
+This EventBus is perfect for decoupling different layers from each other.
 Besides the standard functionality provided by [EventBus](https://github.com/marcojakob/dart-event-bus), it appends small additional features that we are using in our products.